 $3,000,000 $465,131 $1,038,000 $572,869

-Borrowers with houses worth more than $1,089,300 may indeed consider a proprietary product instead of a HECM once the property reaches or exceeds that limit.
+Borrowers with houses worth more than $1,089,300 may consider a proprietary product instead of a HECM once the property reaches or exceeds that limit.
 Still, since the HUD HECM program allows borrowers a greater percentage of their property’s value in the loan amount, the loan makes sense for most borrowers even beyond the HUD lending limit in most cases.

 We say “most cases” because the proprietary programs still allow borrowers to access cash differently than the HUD programs.
 Hence, it is always best to talk to your reverse mortgage specialist to determine which programs will meet your needs.

 First Time in History, HECM Limit Reaches $1M+

 So now, in 2023, the new limit will be $1,089,300.
 This is an increase of $118,500!
-This increase is based on data derived from the growth of house prices prior to the rise in interest rates, but many markets are already seeing signs of price softening.
+This increase is based on data derived from the growth of house prices before the rise in interest rates, but many markets are already seeing signs of price softening.

 Suppose the prices erode further, as is almost certainly the case with higher interest rates, future lending limits may be reduced.
 The higher lending limits help some borrowers with higher existing mortgages to retire, especially at a time when interest rates are chipping away at borrowers’ available principal limits.

 2023 HECM limit details were published in Mortgagee Letter 2022-21 and will be included in a future Single Family Housing Policy Handbook 4000.1 (Handbook 4000.1) release.